Atlanta Relocation Specialists

 Weather Transformation

 Trading harsh winters for mild ones.
-Snow is rare; ice is occasional.
-Summers are hot and humid—different from Boston's brief hot season.
-You'll gain months of outdoor living and lose the seasonal depression many Bostonians experience.
+Measurable snow is rare; ice is occasional.
+Summers are hot and humid, different from Boston's brief hot season.
+You typically gain months of outdoor living, shed the months of snow shoveling and storm prep, and lose the seasonal heaviness many Bostonians feel by February.

 Pace of Life

 Boston's intensity and directness gives way to Southern rhythm.
-The pace is slower—appointments start closer to scheduled times, conversations are longer.
+The pace is slower.
+Appointments start closer to scheduled times, and conversations run longer.
 Most find this adjustment pleasant after initial recalibration.

 Car Culture